-Communities are willing to coordinate to support each other.
+Communities are willing to coordinate to build on to achieve better integration.
+GCTD is improve outcomes for transit riders and support each other.
 Some cities simply lack the staff or skills to carry out certain tasks or initiatives, while another city could offer their support for a marginal cost, if any.
 These relationships are the foundation for carrying out any alternatives from TIES.
 Better don't necessarily require agencies to consolidate.
 Dedicated coordination efforts and a clear objective can lead to success for riders and effective delivery.
 However, as costs rise and ridership remains relatively flat, agencies have few choices to further improve cost-efficiency: attract more riders (and fare revenue) and improve administrative efficiency.
 Consolidation is more likely than coordination alone to gain administrative efficiencies that can be reinvested to strategies that attract more riders.